sanjanabontha/SKMLI-175-TASKS/README.md

-These are phase-1 tasks given by the skillRAACee in the internship
+These are the completed tasks given by the skillRAACee as the part of internship.